StatisKit/StatisKit/doc/user/test_it.rst

     docker run -i -t -p 8888:8888 statiskit/python:latest jupyter notebook index.ipynb --ip='*' --port=8888 --no-browser

-You can then view the **Jupyter** notebooks by opening http://localhost:8888/notebooks/index.ipynb in your browser, or http://<DOCKER-MACHINE-IP>:8888/notebooks/index.ipynb if you are using a Docker Machine VM.
+You can then view the **Jupyter** notebooks by opening http://localhost:8888/notebooks/index.ipynb in your browser, or http://<DOCKER-MACHINE-IP>:8888/notebooks/index.ipynb if you are using a Docker Machine VM (see this `documentation <https://docs.docker.com/machine/>`_ for more informations.

 .. warning::